Wind & Wuthering: Background and production

 Recording began in September 1976 with producer David Hentschel at Relight Studios in Hilvarenbeek, Netherlands, the first time Genesis recorded an album outside of the UK.
 The band learned that they could keep as much as 25 percent more of their earnings if they recorded an album overseas.
 Rutherford found the idea attractive, for the location offered fewer distractions.
 The band recorded quickly, and finished the basic tracks for the album in twelve days.
 Further work on the album was completed in October at Trident Studios in London; the album was mixed there in three weeks.
+Despite the rumors of tension in the band, Hentschel doesn't remember seeing conflict between the members, recalling that all four of them were in good spirits and that the sessions were productive and professional.

 Collins explained that the album's title derives from a combination of the early working titles of "Unquiet Slumbers for the Sleepers..." and "...In That Quiet Earth", respectively.
 The first was named because of its "wind-like evocations"; the second as it has "a bit of a corny mood" like Emily Brontë's novel Wuthering Heights did.
 The songs took their titles from the last sentence in the novel.
 (Note: "I lingered round them, under that benign sky: watched the moths fluttering among the heath and harebells, listened to the soft wind breathing through the grass, and wondered how any one could ever imagine unquiet slumbers for the sleepers in that quiet earth.")
 The "Wind" also has links to "The House of the Four Winds", a piece guitarist Steve Hackett wrote that became the bridge on "Eleventh Earl of Mar", plus the wind alluded to on "Your Own Special Way".
 Banks suggested the album's title which received some initial doubts from management "because it isn't zap-pow enough."

 The album's sleeve was designed and illustrated by Colin Elgie and Hipgnosis.
 Upon hearing the album's title Elgie liked its visual title and immediately thought of Heathcliff, a prominent character from Wuthering Heights, and English moorland.
 He had remembered a scene from the Middle Ages film The War Lord (1965) which featured Charlton Heston standing beside a tree and the birds in it take flight.
 The cover is a watercolour by Elgie which took around three weeks to complete.
 He looked back on his design and wished to use "a hint more colour, less monochromatic".